Employment Contract

 Labour Relations Act 66 of 1995

 The LRA governs the employment relationship from inception to termination.
 Section 185 enshrines the right not to be unfairly dismissed or subjected to unfair labour practices.
 Section 186 defines dismissal broadly, including constructive dismissal and the non-renewal of a fixed-term contract where there was a reasonable expectation of renewal.
 Section 188 requires both substantive and procedural fairness for any dismissal.
 Section 189 prescribes the consultation process for retrenchments.
-Section 198B restricts fixed-term employment for employees earning below the BCEA threshold.
-Section 198C requires equal treatment for part-time employees.
+Section 198B applies to employees earning below the BCEA earnings threshold and provides that a fixed-term contract longer than three months is permissible only where the nature of the work is of a limited or definite duration, or the employer can show another justifiable reason (with the statute listing illustrative examples).
+Only a fixed-term contract concluded or renewed in contravention of s 198B(3) is deemed to be of indefinite duration under s 198B(5) — the statute does not automatically convert every above-three-month fixed-term contract to permanent employment, and s 198B does not require the employer to run a full s 189 retrenchment process merely because a fixed-term contract has run longer than three months.
+Sections 198B and 198C do not apply to employers with fewer than 10 employees (or fewer than 50 employees in the first two years of operation, subject to the statutory conditions); s 198C additionally does not apply during the employee's first three months of employment or to employees who ordinarily work less than 24 hours a month.
 Schedule 8 (Code of Good Practice: Dismissal) provides detailed guidance on probation, misconduct, incapacity, and operational requirements.
 The CCMA can award compensation of up to 12 months' remuneration for unfair dismissal, or up to 24 months for automatically unfair dismissal.

 Unemployment Insurance Act 63 of 2001